Updated April 2025

 Buy here

 Making this website is my hobby and hosting it costs $200/year.
-If you decide to buy this lens and want me to get paid a commission, please complete your purchase using one of these links.
+If you decide to buy this lens and want me to get paid a commission, please complete your purchase using one of my links.
 Alternatively, you can buy something from my accessories page or buy me a coffee!

 Other alternatives